What should I talk about in the first visit?

 How long is a therapy visit?

 Therapy visits last 45 minutes.
-Unfortunately, we do not offer shorter visits.
+Unfortunately, I do not offer shorter visits.

 How many therapy visits will I need?